The Top 20 Sites To Hire The Best Mobile App Designer:

 - Must screen all candidates yourself without any help from expert matchers

 Part freelancer marketplace and services auction site, Truelancer combines the best of Upwork and Fiverr into one site.
-Post what you need and then accept bids for your project or hold a contest for a bigger prize.
+Post what you need and then accept bids for your development project or hold a contest for a bigger prize.
 They have held specific contests in the past for mobile app designers, which means you have a built-in audience of interested freelancers awaiting your next project and specifications.
 If you want to hire a freelancer directly for an ongoing project (rather than a one-time service), you have that flexibility, too.

 - Find freelancers or hire by specific project